KlefaffleWaffle/UltraNumber-MVP/README.md

 This program (soon to be library) can do math on numbers with exponentionally higher values.
 You can do math with values of say 18 x 10^1000 OR FAR GREATER NUMBERS.

 This version can add, subtract, multiply, divide, and modulo (mod).
 All of these operations can be applied with integers or other UltraNumbers.

+Limitations:
+As of now, UltraNumber does not work with negative or decimal values.